jihghong/cmdtools/README.md

-# Scripting
+# Cmdtools

-Scripting is a lightweight command-dispatch utility that maps command strings to Python callables.
+Cmdtools is a lightweight command-dispatch utility that maps command strings to Python callables.
 It supports explicit targets, defaults, keyword arguments, and a general "A has many B" relation so you can apply the same syntax to different domains.

 ## Features